mimelator/wavelength-cozy-game-sdk/docs/testing/quick-start-non-technical.md

 **You did it!** You've successfully:
 - ✅ Downloaded and set up VIBE Coding
-- ✅ Connected AI assistance
 - ✅ Created your first game
 - ✅ Seen it running live
-- ✅ Learned how to earn passive income
+- ✅ Learned how to customize and deploy games

 **You're now officially a game creator!** 🎮✨